Absolventa/emarsys-rb/README.md

 clash with individual mappings.

 ### Mapping Country IDs from ISO 3166-1 alpha-2 country codes

+A utility method is provided to map to Emarsys internal country IDs.
+You can pass a symbol or a string, and case is ignored.

 ```ruby
 >> Emarsys::Country.from_iso('GB')
 => {:id=>184, :name=>"United Kingdom"}